 She released the solo song “Love Crime” in 2015 (on the Hanibal soundtrack) and that was her first release in 8 years.

-Ironically, The Cure’s Robert Smith was a one-time Banshee on the Hyaena album and tour while The Cure was on hiatus.
+Ironically, The Cure’s Robert Smith was a one-time Banshee in 1979 and then again from 1982-1984 on the Hyaena album and tour while The Cure was on hiatus.

 2. Zohra Atash

-A modern-day Kate Bush or Tori Amos (who, herself, was a modern-day Kate Bush of the 90’s), Zohra is lead vocalist for Azar Swan.
+A modern-day Kate Bush or Tori Amos (who, herself, was a modern-day Kate Bush of the ’90s), Zohra is the lead vocalist for Azar Swan.

 Azar Swan is her project with Atash and Joshua Strawn, created after dissolving their previous band Religious to Damn in 2012.
 Being a child of Afghan refugees, her lyrics often reflect “living in the space between dreams and reality”.